pertile/GeoResistencia/README.md

 - Put it in the same directory as "buses.json"
 - Run process_buses.py
 - Now you have buses-simple which is the file that colectivos.js read

+Overpass gets all of the relations with type=bus, you have to change with the areas of your intended cities.